 - This happened to Warcraft.
 The series was originally about orcs and the demons they consorted with, with the demons being expanded to have been the true force behind their invasion.
 In Warcraft III, a "Forgotten One" was found in an underground city and fit the description of an Eldritch Abomination, but its exact place in the universe was ambiguous.
 In World of Warcraft, occasional appearances of the Old Gods teased the possibility that they were ultimately more of a threat than the traditional demonic Big Bad, especially since they were revealed to have been responsible for the evil of many minor villains.
 Finally, the World of Warcraft: Chronicle revealed that the force behind the Old Gods, the Void, is truly the ultimate threat.
 Not only is it a timeless element of the universe, fear of it is what drove the demons to band into a united force to begin with.

-- Homestuck (surprise!) becomes Hijacked By Cthulhu by [S] Jade: Wake with the revelation that the Horrorterrors do, in fact, exist... and is then more-or-less hijacked away from Cthulhu when it turns out the true villain is Lord English, a more traditional demon.
+- Homestuck (surprise!) becomes Hijacked By Cthulhu by [S] Jade: Wake with the revelation that the Horrorterrors do, in fact, exist...and the true main villain, Lord English, is killing them.

 - Worm: After spending much of the story as street-level superhero fare, with an occasional Kaiju attack, Scion is revealed to be the avatar of a Sufficiently Advanced Alien that is using Earth as a giant petri dish, with mankind as the specimens.